cplankey/serverlessops-workshops/04-security/02-infrastructure/README.md

 ### wild-rydes-ride-record

 The *wild-rydes-ride-data-lake* service will subscribe to the DynamoDB stream from *wild-rydes-ride-recrd* and write data from it to the data lake.
-(We've updated *wild-rydes-ride-record* tom export the stream's ARN to SSM Parameter Store so *wild-rydes-ride-data-lake* can suvscribe to it.)
+(We've updated *wild-rydes-ride-record* tom export the stream's ARN to SSM Parameter Store so *wild-rydes-ride-data-lake* can subscribe to it.)

 ## Instructions